ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ### Keystroke in Inactive Window

 The **Send** function emulates keystroke in the window that is active at the moment.
-It means that you can't minimize or switch to background the window where you want to emulate keystrokes.
+It means that you can not minimize or switch to background the window where you want to emulate keystrokes.
 This is not suitable in some cases.
 AutoIt contains function that able to help in this situation.
 This is a [**ControlSend**](https://www.autoitscript.com/autoit3/docs/functions/ControlSend.htm) function.

 We can rewrite our **Send.au3** application to use **ControlSend** function in this way:
 ```AutoIt